Place Report: Ninja Walking in Bow Market

 Here's some Ninja Walking 'round Bow Market.

-So I tried out a Sony ZV-1.
+So I try out a Sony ZV-1.

 This was a refreshing vacation from a 3-axis camera, which has a mind of its own.
 A 3-axis camera is always seeking the horizon.